Rules

 Documents required to register

-To obtain a BUW library card you need to produce:
+To obtain a BUW library card it is necessary to present:

-1. in the case of a pass entitling the visitor to use collections on the premises (or, in special cases, of a one-day ticket):
+1. in the case of a pass entitling the visitor to use collections on the premises:

 1. a passport or other photo ID (for instance a school ID card, a driving licence, a residence card or an ID card),